Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Experimental Results

-A good agreement with the experimental $M(H)$ curve could be obtained only by including in the model the mean exchange field in the form $\vec{H}_{\text{J}}$=$a_{\text{ex}}n_{\text{NN}}M_{i}\vec{b}$, with $n_{\text{NN}}$ the number of nearest neighbors for each ion site and $\vec{b}$ the unit vector in the direction of the external field.
-The resulting modelled magnetization curve with the optimized exchange parameter $a_{\text{ex}}$\,=\,-0.11\,T is shown in Fig.~\ref{fig:static_magnetism}(a).
-Translating the value of the exchange field $a_{\text{ex}}$ into an isotropic exchange constant $J$ for an interaction of the form $J\vec{S}_{\text{i}}\vec{S}_{\text{j}}$ gives $J \approx $ 0.3\,K (AFM interaction) and an exchange interaction energy for two spins of $\epsilon_{\text{ex}} \approx $ 3.5\,K (see Appendix, Sect.~\ref{appendix1} for further explanation).
-In a kagome system, each spin has four nearest neighbors, so the total exchange interaction energy on one spin site is of the order $E_{\text{ex}}$\,=\,$n_{\text{NN}}\epsilon_{\text{ex}}$\,=\,14\,K. This is much larger than the dipolar interaction energy.

 In Fig.~\ref{fig:static_magnetism}(b) the temperature dependent susceptibility $\chi(T)$ and its inverse 1/$\chi(T)$ at a field of $\mu_0H=20$\,mT are shown.
-A Curie Weiss fit from $70-300$\,K yields an effective magnetic moment of $\mu_{\text{eff}}=7.8\mu_{B}$ as well as a Weiss temperature of $\theta_{W}=-5$\,K, which agrees well with the literature data \cite{RE_tripod_1} and is consistent with an effective moment of free $\text{Gd}^{3+}$ ions ($^{8}\text{S}_{7/2}$ term), $\mu_{\text{eff}}=7.94\,\mu_{B}$.
-A magnetic phase transition at a temperature of $T_{\rm N}$\,=\,1.6\,K is discernible by a maximum in the susceptibility in agreement with the ac susceptibility and specific heat data in Ref. ~\cite{RE_tripod_1}.
+A Curie Weiss fit from $70-300$\,K yields an effective magnetic moment of $\mu_{\text{eff}}=7.8\mu_{B}$ and a Weiss temperature of $\theta_{W}=-6 \pm 1$\,K, which agrees well with the literature data \cite{RE_tripod_1} and is consistent with an effective moment of free $\text{Gd}^{3+}$ ions ($^{8}\text{S}_{7/2}$ term), $\mu_{\text{eff}}=7.94\,\mu_{B}$.
+A magnetic phase transition at a temperature of $T_{\rm N}$\,=\,1.7\,K is discernible by a broad maximum in the susceptibility in agreement with the ac susceptibility and specific heat data in Ref. ~\cite{RE_tripod_1}.
 This value lies between $|\theta_{W}|$ (transition temperature expected for an unfrustrated 3D magnet) and 0\,K (i.e. no transition, expected for an unfrustrated isotropic 2D magnet).
-Thus, a rather small value of $T_{\rm N}$ could be a result of both, the inherent geometrical frustration of the $\text{Gd}^{3+}$ spin network and its pronounced low-dimensionality.

-Besides the phase transition a second temperature scale appears at $T_{\text{a}} \approx 15$\,K, where the susceptibility starts to deviate from the paramagnetic Curie-Weiss law, as can be seen in the 1/$\chi$ and derivative plots in Fig.~\ref{fig:static_magnetism}(b). $T_{\text{a}}$ turns out to be of the same order as $JS^{2}n_{\text{NN}} \approx$ 14\,K with $J$ obtained from the analysis of the magnetization curve [Fig.~\ref{fig:static_magnetism}(a)].
-Up to this point, these findings suggest that this system with an effective $S = 7/2$ can be viewed as a classical 3D Heisenberg paramagnet above a characteristic temperature $T_{\mathrm{a}}\geq 15$\,K, as far as static properties are concerned, but gradually enters a correlated regime at smaller temperature.
+Besides the phase transition one finds a characteristic temperature region around a loosely defined temperature $T_{\text{a}} \approx 15 \pm 5$\,K, where the susceptibility starts to deviate gradually from the paramagnetic Curie-Weiss law, as can be seen in the 1/$\chi$ and derivative plots in Fig.~\ref{fig:static_magnetism}(b).
+Such a deviation typically indicates the entry of a correlated regime at temperatures $\lesssim 15$\,K (see Sec.~\ref{sec: Magnetization_Discussion} for a further discussion).